joycellu/Recipe-Analysis/README.md

 ## Framing a Prediction Problem

-Note: Make sure to justify what information you would know at the “time of prediction” and to only train your model using those features.

 After gaining some understanding on protein in recipe, I will move on to learning about ratings in recipe.
 Specifically, I will be performing a prediction task on `rating`.

 My prediction problem is predicting ratings of recipe, and it will be a multiclass classification (since there are five ratings 1, 2, 3, 4, 5) using the random forest classifier.